 Once we've gained an overview of your needs we can move forward and plan the work so that it takes place as efficiently as possible.
 We'll review the content and advise you of any suggestions we have regarding the actual shoot, how long the shoot is anticipated to take, the number of photographs you can expect to receive and also a price estimate.
 If you are happy for us to proceed, you can confirm by sending an email stating you would like to confirm the commission.

 We are fortunate to work with some very high profile and creative clients, we have illustrated here some samples of recent work that we have undertaken and completed with just some of the companies we work with both within the UK and Internationally.
 Virtually all of our work and commissions come through recommendation and referral, something that we are very proud of and we feel reflects not only the quality of our work but also our creative approach to our projects.

 Working with Peugeot

-In 2015 we were approached by a established and dynamic production company based in Paris, Cream, when Peugeot were looking for a new exciting campaign to be delivered for the launch of their new concept car, 'Fractal'.
-Their concept car was launched at the Frankfurt Motor Show in 2015 and it represented a major capital investment in showcasing their new concepts and future technologies to a worldwide market so getting the right photography and media was very important.
-Peugeot were seeking a very dynamic set of photography for the project and engaged AmbientLife photographer Tim Wallace to shoot the stills for the 2015 worldwide campaign.
+We were approached by a established and dynamic production company based in Paris, Cream, when Peugeot were looking for a new exciting campaign to be delivered for the launch of their new concept car, 'Fractal'.
+Their concept car was launched at the Frankfurt Motor Show and it represented a major capital investment in showcasing their new concepts and future technologies to a worldwide market so getting the right photography and media was very important.
+Peugeot were seeking a very dynamic set of photography for the project and engaged photographer Tim Wallace to shoot the stills for the worldwide campaign.

 Tim worked very closely with Cream Production in Paris to look at what the Peugeot concept for the car was and a team was put together to shoot the photography element of the campaign over a 4 day period at the Peugeot Design Headquarters in Paris.